MaximeLeu/RayTracing/README.md

 # Radar coverage

 This project's main objective is to provide intuitive tools in order to compute radar coverage in cities.
-In take into account multiple orders of reflections and/or refraction for a given signal path.
+It takes into account multiple orders of reflections and/or refraction for a given signal path.
 When possible, analytical solutions are provided, but numerical solutions are also used in order to reduce the complexity of the software.

 ## Project structure